Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

     </div>
 </div>

-We can see that the dominant words in each category are considered descriptive words for the category, with some exceptions, like the word *one* which has a high frequency in these four categories, although it's not a much of a descriptive word, the words wich have a high frequency in the language (like: *the*, *this*, *we*, ... ) are known as the stopwords, and they aremoved from the data before training the model.
+We can see that the dominant words in each category are considered descriptive words for the category, with some exceptions, like the word *one* which has a high frequency in these four categories, although it's not a much of a descriptive word, the words wich have a high frequency in the language (like: *the*, *this*, *we*, ... ) are known as the stopwords, and they are removed from the data before training the model.

 # Data splitting: